NativeScript/docs-v7/ui/action-bar.md

 In **Android**, the application bar is visible by default and shows the name of the application as title.
 The navigation button is visible only when it is explicitly defined in the application.

-In **iOS**, if the application bar is empty (E.g. no title or action items are defined), it is hidden on the fist page and automatically shown after navigation to host the navigation button.
-If the action bar is not empty (e.g. there is title or action items defined) it will be shown on first page too.
+In **iOS**, if the application bar is empty (e.g., no title or action items are defined), it is hidden on the first page and automatically shown after navigation to host the navigation button.
+If the ActionBar is not empty (e.g., there is a title or action items defined) it will be shown on first page, too.

 ## Hiding Action Items
 {% nativescript %}